-Make it last longer & Use it all up
+Make it last longer and use it all up.

 Use your things sparingly.
 See how you can stretch them to make them last even longer.